-At the Faculty of Asian and Middle Eastern Studies (FAMES) we teach and research the languages, cultures and histories of East Asia, the Middle East and South Asia.
+At the Faculty of Asian and Middle Eastern Studies we teach and research the languages, cultures and histories of East Asia, the Middle East and South Asia.

-As a graduate student at FAMES, you will become part of a vibrant intellectual community.
+As a graduate student at the Faculty of Asian and Middle Eastern Studies, you will become part of a vibrant intellectual community.
 All of our graduate students are attached to one of the Faculty’s research groups alongside Faculty staff, post-doctoral researchers and affiliated researchers.
-You will be encouraged to take part in our busy programme of lectures, seminars, talks and symposia, as well as the Faculty's annual Graduate Research Day.
-A rich programme of cultural events is also offered by other departments across the University and affiliated research institutions, making Cambridge a uniquely stimulating intellectual environment for graduate students.
+You will be encouraged to take part in our busy programme of lectures, seminars, talks and symposia as well as the Faculty's annual Graduate Research Day.
+A rich programme of cultural events is also offered by other departments across the University and affiliated research institutions all of which make Cambridge a uniquely stimulating intellectual environment for its graduate students.

 The Faculty employs about 40 permanent academic staff as well as temporary researchers and lecturers from a wide variety of academic backgrounds, research areas and expertise.

 The Faculty provides opportunities for postgraduate study in the following subject areas:

 - East Asian Studies - comprising of Chinese, Japanese and Korean Studies.

 - Middle Eastern Studies - comprising of Arabic, Persian, Hebrew and Semitic Studies.

 - South Asian Studies - comprising of Sanskrit and Pali Studies.

 Library and Archival Resources